conda/conda/docs/source/dev-guide/deep-dive-solvers.md

 > The details are complicated, but in essence, the solver will:
 >
 > 1. Express the requested packages, command line options and prefix state as `MatchSpec` objects
-> 2. Query the index for the best possible match that satisfy those constrains
+> 2. Query the index for the best possible match that satisfy those constraints
 > 3. Return a list of `PackageRecord` objects.

 How do we transform the prefix state and configurations into a list of `MatchSpec` objects?
 How